What Are Spleen Injuries?

 Emotional Recovery

 After the injury, your child may be tired and irritable.
 It takes time to heal.
 Use this time for rest and quiet activities.
-Have your child play board games, read, or do small craft projects for short periods of time.
-Infants and toddlers are harder to distract and will be more difficult to confine.
-Try putting your infant or toddler in a large crib or playpen.
-Ask family and friends to visit, but for short periods of time and not at the same time to minimize activity.
+Have your child play board games, read or do small craft projects for short periods of time.
+Infants and toddlers are harder to distract and will be more difficult to confine, but avoid high-risk activities such as wheeled activities or jungle gyms.

-After any surgery, children may experience acute stress symptoms that may be reflective of post-traumatic stress disorder (PTSD).
-If you notice your child having nightmares, flashbacks, nervousness, irritability or any other concerning emotional symptoms, please speak with the trauma surgery health care provider.
+After any trauma, children may experience acute stress symptoms.
+If you notice your child having nightmares, flashbacks, nervousness, irritability or any other concerning emotional symptoms, please speak with the trauma surgery healthcare provider.
 Short-term therapy can be provided to help children heal and recover emotionally after a trauma.
-If concerned, call the Trauma Clinic at 513-636-8556.

 Preventive Action

-Make sure your child wears the correct type of helmet when riding a bike, using other wheeled toys, or taking part in other active sports.
+At Play: Make sure your child wears the correct type of helmet when riding a bike, using other wheeled toys, or taking part in sports that require helmets.